 DEP Abandoned Wood Turtle Habitat Protections

-But unless you closely follow the technical discussion on the NJ Highlands email listserve, you probably don't know that DEP abandoned a key regulatory tool to protect critical habitat of the State threatened species, Wood Turtle.
+Unless you closely follow the technical discussion on the NJ Highlands email listserve, you probably don’t know that DEP abandoned a key regulatory tool to protect critical habitat of the State threatened species, Wood Turtle.

 There were no press conferences, action alerts, sign on letters or other forms of protest by environmental groups.
 Yes, if one knew where to look, one could find some mention opposing this rollback by reading the fine print of written comments formally submitted to DEP on the rule proposal by a few conservation groups with biological expertise.
 But no major political or media opposition was mounted.

 As a result, there was no press coverage to alert the public and no accountability for the DEP politicians who did this vile deed.

 In fact, you might have just the opposite impression, because the DEP rule proposal that abandoned protections for the wood turtle – and countless other species – was SUPPORTED by environmental groups.
 It received VERY FAVORABLE press coverage.

 This occurred, despite a January 2007 warning letter signed by numerous groups, strongly urging DEP Commissioner NOT to make the regulatory change to current regulations that can be used to protect wood turtle habitat.